How to Install a Rain Catcher

 WARNING

-While the rainwater is clean, it still flows through your gutters and downspout before reaching your rain catcher.
+While the rainwater is clean, it still flows through your gutters and downspouts before reaching your rain catcher.
 Only use this gutter rain catcher to water plants or wash off dirty items like boots, tools, cars, or other items.

 Shopping Cart